wp-kit/wp-rest-api-allow-drafts/README.md

 fetch('/wp-json/wp/v2/posts/250')
 ```

-Browser automatically send a `referrer` header when any request is made from the browser, so as long as you are making the request from the same domain as where Wordpress is hosted it will work.
+Browsers automatically send a `referrer` header when any request is made from the browser, so as long as you are making the request from the same domain as where Wordpress is hosted it will work.

 ## Caveats